wordware-ai/magnitude-fork/infra/modal/README.md

 ## Deploying Molmo vLLM Server on Modal

 ### Modal Setup
-Before deploying anything you'll need to create an account on [Modal](https://modal.com) and set up your modal package.
+Before deploying anything you'll need to create an account on <a href="https://modal.com" target="_blank">Modal</a> and set up your modal package.
 See https://modal.com/docs/guide for instructions.

 ### Downloading Molmo
 Run the following to download Molmo 7B and cache it in a Modal volume to use in your deployment: